ingridsandev/s3-thumbnail-generator/README.md

 **Keywords:** C#, CSharp, DotNetCore, Aws, LambdaFunction, S3Bucket, Serverless, yaml, yml, Automation

 **TODO:**
- - Build alerting using AWS SMS if an image is not sucessfully processed
+ - Build alerting using AWS SNS if an image is not sucessfully processed
  - Put image metadata in DynamoDB